imiakk/PrivyShell/README.md

 PrivyShell is a powerful multitool written in Python with a built-in Discord-based CLI.

 ## **Features**
-✅ Command-line interface via Discord
+✅ Command-line interface Discord Self Bot
 ✅️ Password Saver

 ## **Installation**